WUNDERY/wundery-designer/README.md

 # Designers Guide

-You're a designer and want to publish your design on the branchbob platform?
+You're a designer and want to publish and sell your design on branchbob's theme store?

-* Contact us (support@branchbob.com)
-* Get a free sandbox store
+* Get a free sandbox store: [Signup here](https://www.branchbob.com/accounts/register/en/designer/)
 * Build your design
-* Publish on the branchbob Platform
+* Publish on the branchbob theme store
 * Earn money

 ## Contents of this guide (work in progress)

 <!-- toc -->